 🍲More Related Recipes

-Looking for other recipes like this?
+Looking for other recipes using apples?
 Try these:

-Did you know commenting and rating recipes is one of the best ways to support your favourite food bloggers?
+Did you know that commenting and rating recipes is one of the best ways to support your favourite food bloggers?
 If you tried this recipe, please leave a review in the comments with your ⭐️⭐️⭐️⭐️⭐️ rating.
 Your feedback helps my small business thrive and allows me to continue providing free recipes and high-quality content for you.
 Don't forget to share photos on Instagram by tagging me @butfirstchaai!

 📖 Recipe Card